benjamindkilleen/artifice/log.md

 shows that the GPU is being underutilized during data generation on the CPU.

 Still much quicker than unbatched data generation.

+## April 3, 2019: Oops

+The above speedup may have been due to a `steps_per_epoch` error.
+Additionally, it relied on batches of `batch_size` tiles, when we really want `batch_size*num_tiles` tiles per batch, in order that they can be conveniently reconstructed.
+Now, it seems, and epoch should take about an hour.
+So was there any speedup at all?
+Possibly not.
+Might want to go back to the previous paradigm of batching after augmenting.
+Possibly.